Analysis of Key Voter Law Cases

 Voting Rights and the Constitution

-Congress also passed the Voting Rights Act in 1965 to further ensure all United States citizens have an equal right to vote regardless of their race.
+The Senate and the House of Representatives also passed the Voting Rights Act of 1965 to further ensure all United States citizens have an equal right to vote regardless of their race.
+It outlawed many discriminatory voting practices adopted by some states in statutes and state constitutions following the Civil War, including literacy tests and certain other eligibility requirements.

 Amendments to the 1965 Voting Rights Act

 Section 5 of the Voting Rights Act requires jurisdictions with a history of racial discrimination to get approval from the federal government before they can change their election laws.
+This is called "preclearance."
 Congress extended Section 5 of the Act in 1970 (for five years), 1975 (for seven years), and 1982 (for 25 years).

 Shelby County v.
 Holder, 133 S.Ct.
 2612 (2013)